Letter From the Director

-During their training, residents will rotate monthly through a diverse curriculum ensuring that they receive education in a wide range of anesthesia subspecialties.
+During their training, residents will rotate through a diverse curriculum ensuring that they receive education in a wide range of anesthesia subspecialties.
 Our curriculum and program structure are designed to prepare residents to become independent physicians, fellowship candidates and leaders in the field of anesthesiology.

 Academic Didactic Schedule

 The didactic sessions in the Anesthesiology residency program at Nuvance Health, are in place to facilitate residents’ learning throughout the duration of the program.
 Discussions are held on a weekly basis and mostly led by faculty with some sessions led by residents with the support and mentorship of the program faculty.
 To best support residents, the program provides protected time for each resident to engage in the session and the didactic schedule runs as follows:

 - (Monday) Academic Afternoon Didactic Conferences: Every other week, these sessions focus on anesthesia-specific content, including information from the ABA content outline, Chief Rounds, Journal Club articles, and other anesthesia specific topics.
 This didactic session is faculty-led.

 - (Tuesday) Oral Board Preparation: Residents engage in a series of faculty-led mock oral board examinations to help them prepare to pass the oral board component of the examinations series and become independent practitioners.